 In 1997, Poverty Bay's founder Dan Olmstead, had a vision of a coffee company that was run ethically, cared about it's employees, and was conscientious of the environment.
 He and his partners at Poverty Bay focused on sustainability, forging lasting relationships with their coffee networks, and operating their business with authenticity.
 Fast forward nearly 20 years to a time when those virtues have never been more important.
 Poverty Bay Coffee Company is proud of it's loyal customer base who continues to support sustainable, shade grown, direct trade coffee.
 Learn more below.

-Coffee that is grown in the rainforest is better for the world
+Coffee that is grown in the rainforest

 Our coffee beans are shade grown.
-That means, our coffee grows under the natural canopy of the rainforest.
+That means, our coffee grows under the natural canopy of the Rainforest.
 This patient, traditional approach produces a superior coffee bean, and also protects the habitat of the migrating bird species, many of which make their way to the Pacific Northwest in the Summer.
-The slow ripening of the coffee bean in its indigenous, shaded rainforest environment results in a bean with a higher sugar content, more concentrated flavor, plumper exterior, and less acidic chemical count than other beans.
+The slow ripening of the coffee bean in its indigenous, shaded Rainforest environment results in a bean with a higher sugar content, more concentrated flavor, plumper exterior, and less acidic chemical count than other beans.

 A coffee company that puts sustainability first